cuhksam/emnlp2019.github.io/_pages/participants/hotels.md

 <img src="/assets/images/hotels/china-traveling-service.png" align="center" witdh="517">

-For most hotels, a booking form is provided below that needs to be filled sent to [emnlp-ijcnlp2019@hkcts.com](mailto:emnlp-ijcnlp2019@hkcts.com).
+For most hotels, a booking form is provided below, both in an <a href="https://mice.ctshkvip.com/" target="_blank">online</a> version and as a <a href="../../downloads/hotel-booking-form.pdf">pdf</a>/<a href="../../downloads/hotel-booking-form.docx">docx</a> document.
+The filled document needs to be sent to [emnlp-ijcnlp2019@hkcts.com](mailto:emnlp-ijcnlp2019@hkcts.com).

+The booking form also allows transfer options.
+If you already booked a (possibly different) hotel and need only transfer still, please use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.

 Some guestrooms in the [Rambler Garden Hotel](#8-rambler-garden-hotel-3) are reserved for student participants sharing the room so as to lower their accommodation costs.
 Please see the details and application procedures [here](../../downloads/student-accomodation-details.pdf).